Skip to Content

 Golden Gate Bike Tour and Alcatraz visit – Check rates and availability

-To get back to the city we took the ferry from Sausalito to Fisherman’s Wharf and Pier 41.
-The ride to the ferry terminal was fabulously all downhill!
-Bikes safely stowed on board we had a hot coffee and warmed up as we sailed across the bay past Alcatraz to pier 41.
-It was just a five-minute ride back to the bike depot and as we arrived we were cheered in by the Blazing Saddle staff.
+From there, the ride along the San Francisco waterfront to the ferry terminal was all fabulously downhill.
+It was a relatively easy ride back to the bike depot, and as we arrived, we were cheered in by the Blazing Saddle staff.
 It was a lovely welcome back!

 Golden Gate Bridge in Sunshine